-Bhagavad Gita, Chapter 3 verse 8: Do your natural duty.
-Action is superior to inaction.
-Even the survival of your body would not be possible without action.
+Bhagavad Gita, Chapter 3 verse 8: Do your natural duty!
+Act, for action is indeed superior to inaction.
+Even the maintenance of your body would not be possible without action.

-This verse describes how every man and woman can easily renounce action (‘Be without the three Gunas,’ 2.45), break bondage to action and further spiritual and material wellbeing: ‘Do your natural duty.’
-Know this verse and ‘All the Vedas are of no more use than is a small well in a place flooded with water on all sides’ (2.46).
+'Do your natural duty!'
+This is the kernel of Krishna's teaching on karma yoga.
+Know this and ‘All the Vedas are of no more use than is a small well in a place flooded with water on all sides’ (2.46).

-‘Action is superior to inaction.’
+‘Act, for action is indeed superior to inaction.’
 Choose the vertical plane.
 ‘Do your natural duty:’ act to serve the desires of those you honor and love.
-Innocently renounce your own desires and break the cycle of impression-desire-action at the level of desire (2.45).
-Free yourself from bondage to action.
-Liberated, achieve skill in action and readily reach goals (2.50).
-Or rather, choose the horizontal plane; choose lethargy, idleness, dullness, and the confusion ‘inaction’ engenders.
+Innocently renounce your own desires, break the cycle of impression-desire-action at the level of desire and free yourself from bondage to action (2.45).
+Liberated, achieve skill in action and readily reach material and spiritual goals (2.50).
+Or rather, choose 'inaction' on the horizontal plane; choose lethargy, idleness, dullness, and the confusion inaction engenders.